 A true and fair view means that auditing financial statements must cover material differences and report them without errors.
 A true and fair view is directly linked to the consistency and reliability of a company’s financial statements.
 This helps the stakeholders in making vital and effective decisions.

 Are There Any Limitations of Auditing Financial Statements?

 Indeed, there are certain limitations and setbacks when auditing financial statements.
 First of all, it is impossible to obtain absolute assurance.
-As humans, we cannot bring an ideal state but try to stay as vigilant as we can.
+As humans, we cannot bring an ideal state but we try to stay as vigilant as possible.